dhairya0907/Creepypasta-Text-Generator/README.md

     ```
     Go to https://console.firebase.google.com/u/2/project/ml-research-ab177/settings/serviceaccounts/adminsdk
     ```
   Note: If you don't have a Wandb account, remove Wandb code from the scripts.
+And if you don't have a Firebase   account, remove Firebase code from the scripts.

 ### Installation
 * Common Steps